Vaent/quiz-mgr/api/quiz-mgr/README.md

 `/quizzes` displays a list of all quizzes in the database.

-`/quizzes/{quizId}/{quizTitle}` displays the questions associated with the supplied {quizId} and the answers associated with each question.
+`/quizzes/{quizId}/{quizTitle}` displays the questions associated with the supplied {quizId} and, if the logged-in user has appropriate permissions, the answers associated with each question.
 The URL includes a {quizTitle} for readability, but the database value is retrieved and used for elements on the page unless no title exists in the database.
-Currently the id is not validated so a page will be displayed for quizzes which don't exist in the database and will use the supplied {quizTitle}; this behaviour should be changed.
+Currently the {quizId} is not validated so a page will be displayed for quizzes which don't exist in the database and will use the supplied {quizTitle}; **this behaviour should be changed**.